nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 ### VIFInfo

-VIF is mapped to one OpenFlow port specified with a OpenFlow Swtich ID and a port number.
+VIF is mapped to one OpenFlow port specified with an OpenFlow Swtich ID and a port number.

 Operation List